 - 1. Students assigned to ISS are NOT allowed to associate with other students while on campus. - 2.
 When arriving before school, students should go directly to the rotunda and wait for the ISS supervisor. - 3.
 While in ISS, there should be NO talking.
 Students should sit at their desks and work on assigned tasks.
 If they need help, they should raise their hands and ask the supervisor for assistance. - 4.
-Cell phones will be turned into the front office and will be returned at the end of the school day.
+Cell phones may be turned in to the teacher on duty and will be returned at the end of the school day.
 If a student violates the cell phone policy, the cell phone will be taken to the office and only release to the parent. - 5.
 Misbehavior while in ISS will be referred to an Administrator.